ssilcot/sms-test/README.md

-# sms-test --- this is on dev branch.
+# sms-test --- this is on master branch.

 (2) Notes: updated master, deleted dev branch
  * local: checkout master